wx405557858/neural_tracking/README.md

 It takes the data pairs `(X, Y)` from `generate_img()` in `generate_data_generic.py`.

 * **Input**: `X` is generated similarly to the previous one.
-The difference is that the number of rows and columns is randomly selected from [4, 15].
+The difference is that the number of rows and columns of the markers is randomly selected from [4, 15].
+Besides the current frame, it also takes the initial frame.
 * **Output**: `Y` is the flow with the same width and height as the input image.
 Each point represents the horizontal and vertical displacement for each pixel.
 We use multiple resolutions of Y to accelerate training.
 * **Model**: The model is in the Encoder-Decoder style, which consists of Convolutional, Pooling, and Upsampling layers to generate output with the same dimensions as the input.
-It is defined as `build_model_ae` in `train_generic.py`.
+It is defined as `build_model_ae()` in `train_generic.py`.

 **Note**: Please customize the `generate_img()` function to fit the marker patterns to your sensor.